- 1 1/2 cups unbleached all-purpose flour

 In a large bowl whisk together, unbleached flour, whole wheat flour, baking powder, soda, salt, ginger, cloves and nutmeg.
 Add chocolate chips and toss to coat.

 In another bowl, mash together pumpkin and banana with a fork.
 I like to have a few chunks of banana in my bread, so I prefer not to mash completely.
-Add the sugar, eggs, pumpkin, vanilla, buttermilk and oil.
+Add the brown sugar, eggs, pumpkin, vanilla, buttermilk and oil.
 Beat well.

 Add your dry mixture with the chocolate chips to the wet and stir just until combined.